Skip to main content

 • “Very nice aesthetic and a pretty soothing game to play as well (for the most part).”

-• “The art style/direction is really solid all the way through, the levels look great, and mostly play great too.”
+• “The art style and direction are really solid all the way through, the levels look great.”

 • grinding